aguestuser/little_raft/README.md

 # Up next:
 - handle adding new follower (leader takes snapshot, appends changes to log, follower updates from snapshot + logs)
 - elect new leader if leader fails
-- use some more interesting protocol than HTTP + JSON
+- use some more interesting protocol than TCP + JSON?
-- persisist leader store to disk with write-through semantics
+- persist leader store to disk with write-through semantics
 - use a more realistic "log"
 - ...